Sanny26/sanny26.github.io/content/_index.md

 During Summer ’25, I interned at [Plus.ai](https://plus.ai/) as a Perception Research Engineer Intern, where I worked on multimodal sensor fusion for BEV segmentation.
 Previously, I spent time as graduate researcher at [CVIT, IIIT Hyderabad](https://cvit.iiit.ac.in/) under the guidance of [Prof. C. V. Jawahar](https://scholar.google.com/citations?user=U9dH-DoAAAAJ&hl=en), improving handwriting recognition and image search for Indic scripts.
 I also worked at [Micron Technology](https://www.micron.com/) as Applied Scientist developing few-shot instance segmentation models.

-My current interest is:
-**Scaling post-training and inferencing of large models like VLMs or LMMs** for real-world applications such as robotics, personalized content generation on phones and wearable devices.
+My current focus is on **improving post-training and inference efficiency of large models**, like VLMs and LMMs.

 {{< /two_column >}}

 <div class="scroll-container">